 The Company's eASC-based development and clinical stage product candidates are manufactured in its facilities in Madrid, Spain, which have been certified by the Spanish Medicines and Medical Devices Agency under cGMP requirements.
-Cx601 will be manufactured by Lonza, a U.S.-based contract manufacturing organization, at its facility in Walkersville, Maryland, for the expected Phase III trial following the completion of technology transfer.
+Cx601 will be manufactured by Lonza, a U.S. based contract manufacturing organization, at its facility in Walkersville, Maryland, for the expected Phase III trial following the completion of technology transfer.
+Outside the United States, under its licensing agreement, the Company expects Takeda to assume responsibility for manufacturing Cx601 following the completion of technology transfer no later than January 1, 2021.
 AlloCSC-01, the CSC-based product candidate developed by the Company's subsidiary Coretherapix, is manufactured by 3P Biopharmaceuticals, which has been certified as cGMP compliant by the Spanish Medicines and Medical Devices Agency, based on a process developed by Coretherapix.
 However, the certification may be interrupted, suspended or discontinued because of a failure to maintain compliance or for any other reason.
 In addition, the regulations or policies applied by the relevant authorities may change, and any such change would require the Company to undertake additional work, which may not be sufficient for it to comply with the revised standards.

 Any failure to comply with applicable cGMP requirements and other regulations may result in fines and civil penalties, suspension of production, product seizure or recall, import ban or detention, imposition of a consent decree, or withdrawal of product approval, and may limit the availability of the Company's product candidates.
-Any manufacturing defect or error discovered after products have been produced and distributed also could result in significant consequences, including adverse health consequences, injury or death to patients, costly recall procedures, damage to the Company's reputation and potential for product liability claims.
+Any manufacturing defect or error discovered after its product candidates have been produced and distributed also could result in significant consequences, including adverse health consequences, injury or death to patients, costly recall procedures, damage to the Company's reputation and potential for product liability claims.
 An inability to continue manufacturing adequate supplies of the Company's product candidates at its facilities in Madrid, Spain, or elsewhere, could result in a disruption in the supply of its product candidates.

-There may be uncertainty over reimbursement from third parties for newly approved healthcare products or such reimbursement may be refused, which could affect the Company's ability to commercialize its product candidates.
+There may be uncertainty over funding or reimbursement from third parties for newly approved healthcare products or such funding or reimbursement may be refused, which could affect the Company's ability to commercialize its product candidates.

 The Company's ability to commercialize future product candidates will depend, in part, on the availability of reimbursement from government and health administration authorities, private health insurers, managed care programs and other third-party payers.
-Significant uncertainty exists as to the reimbursement status of newly approved healthcare products.
+Significant uncertainty exists as to the pricing, market access or reimbursement status of newly approved healthcare products.
 In many countries, medicinal products are subject to a regime of reimbursement by government health authorities, private health insurers or other organizations.
 Such organizations are under significant pressure to limit healthcare costs by restricting the availability and level of reimbursement.
-For example, the Company has not been successful in obtaining certain forms of reimbursement with respect to ChrondroCelect, such as the decision of the French Haute Autorité de la Santé that ChondroCelect will not be reimbursed in France, the delays in obtaining reimbursement in Spain and the United Kingdom and the decision to grant limited reimbursement in Germany, and the reversal of the decision to reimburse ChondroCelect in Belgium.
-Negative decisions or reversals of reimbursement decisions by certain authorities or third-party payers may have an unfavorable spillover effect on pending or future reimbursement applications.
+For example, the Company has not been successful in obtaining certain forms of reimbursement with respect to ChrondroCelect, such as the opinion of the French Haute Autorité de la Santé that ChondroCelect should not be reimbursed in France, the delays in obtaining funding or reimbursement in Spain and the United Kingdom and the decision to grant limited reimbursement in Germany, and the reversal of the decision to reimburse ChondroCelect in Belgium.
+Negative decisions or reversals of reimbursement decisions by certain authorities or third-party payers may have an unfavorable spillover effect on pending or future funding or reimbursement applications.